Loricaria: Species

+Loricaria contains the following valid, recognised species;

 Distribution and habitat

 This genus is distributed east of the Andes in nearly the entire tropical and subtropical parts of South America.
 Species occur in a variety of habitats from the main flow of rivers on sandy and rocky bottoms to flooded areas and lakes over muddy and sandy bottoms.

 Description

 Loricaria species are recognized by the presence of elongate, slender filaments on the lips and a low number of bicuspid premaxillary teeth (usually three to four per side) that are about twice the length of the dentary teeth.

 Sexual dimorphism includes hypertrophied development of the pectoral fin spines, blunt odontodes on the pelvic and anal fin spines, and tooth crowns becoming shortened and rounded in mature males.

 For the four species characterized, karyotypic diversity ranges from 2n = 62 to 2n = 68.

 Ecology

 The site of egg deposition varies between different members of the genus.
 In some species, eggs are carried on the enlarged lower lip of the male.
 L. piracicabae has its egg adherent to its ventral surface.
 Males are abdomino-lip brooders.